docflex/CN-PWA-Codebase/Week-1/README.md

 1. Open the app in Chrome.
 2. Right-click > Inspect > Lighthouse.
 3. Generate a Lighthouse report to verify PWA compliance.

-This boilerplate provides a foundation for your students to begin building their PWAs.
-Let me know if you'd like additional advanced features or enhancements!